homeymusic/mami.codi.R/README.md

 \mathbf{H_{P1_{pure}}} = 0 \mathbf{i} + 0 \mathbf{j} \ Sz
 ```

-Psychophysical units of perceived cyclicity are Stolzenburgs (Sz)
+We will define the psychophysical units of perceived cyclicity as
+Stolzenburgs (Sz), but we can also refer to them as Sertz. :)

 ``` math
 h_\omega = \log_2 \left( ALCD\left( \left\{ \frac{\omega_n \pm \sigma_\omega}{\omega_{min} \pm \sigma_\omega} \right\}_{n=1}^{N} \right) \right)